All Episodes

 So like, you know, my, my track, I think checks out.

-I know to some people I might seem like an enigma because it's like, wait, am I Hollywood?
+I know to some people, I might seem like an enigma because it's like, wait, am I Hollywood?

 Am I a cult member?

-of, of events or themes that are very destructive and anti-humanitarian, you know, like there's cycles within history that keep repeating themselves and like, what's it going to take?
+You know, like there's cycles within history that keep repeating themselves and like, what's it going to take?

-And I think asking these questions before we reach the point where we can literally just like destroy the planet, you know, because someone leans on a button or, or Cylons take over or who knows, like we need to ask these questions before we have the technology in our hands.
+And I think asking these questions before we reach the point where we can literally just like destroy the planet, you know, because someone leans on a button or Cylons take over or who knows, like we need to ask these questions before we have the technology in our hands.

-And, and I mean, arguably we already do.
+And I mean, arguably, we already do.

-And I don't think we're at the ethical understanding to be able to handle our technology morally, but I, I think we should try to catch up.
+And I don't think we're at the ethical understanding to be able to handle our technology morally, but I think we should try to catch up.

 So why'd you decide to leave the show?